As of and for the three months ended

 - All affordable multifamily MRB investments are current on contractual principal and interest payments as of

-March 31, 2022and the Partnership has received no requests for forbearance of contractual principal and interest payments from borrowers of the MRB investments.
+December 31, 2021and the Partnership has received no requests for forbearance of contractual principal and interest payments from borrowers of the MRB investments.

-- Four Vantage property investments are over 90% occupied as of
+- Five Vantage property investments are over 90% occupied as of

-March 31, 2022, with another property at 89% occupancy.
-Six additional Vantage property investments are currently under construction or in development and none have experienced material supply chain disruptions for either construction materials or labor to date.
+December 31, 2021, with another property at 89% occupancy.
+Seven additional Vantage property investments are currently under construction or in development and none have experienced material supply chain disruptions for either construction materials or labor to date.

 - The Partnership’s two owned student housing properties, The 50/50 MF Property (near the

-“Despite recent volatility in interest rates, we continue to strategically invest in our affordable multifamily and joint venture equity asset classes where we believe we can earn attractive leveraged returns,” said
+“We continue to strategically invest in our affordable multifamily MRB and GIL asset classes while also expanding into seniors housing and skilled nursing property MRB investments where we believe we can earn attractive leveraged returns,” said

 Disclosure Regarding Non-GAAP Measures